espocrm/documentation/administration/portal.md

 #### Mod rewrite rules

 Specify portal record ID instead of `{PORTAL_ID}`.
-Portal record ID can is avaialble in address bar of your web browser when you open detail view of the portal record.
+Portal record ID can is available in address bar of your web browser when you open detail view of the portal record.
 Like: https://my-espocrm-url.com/#Portal/16b9hm41c069e6j24.
 16b9hm41c069e6j24 is a portal record id.

 ```
   RewriteCond %{HTTP_HOST} ^portal-host-name.com$